 When Twitch was born I could get him to latch, but I was pretty sure something was wrong.
 The nipple kept coming out pinched no matter how carefully I latched him on.
 I asked several midwives & 'bosom buddies' for help, but they all kept repeating the same advice I'd already heard.
 The implication was that it was my fault for not latching him properly, and I just had to try harder.

 Once I left the hospital things just got worse.
 The nipples were getting damaged at every feed.
-I was in so much pain we had to limit Jack's feed to every couple of hours.
-By the time we got to four weeks Jack was clamping on so hard that he was cutting off the blood supply.
+I was in so much pain we had to limit Twitch's feed to every couple of hours.
+By the time we got to four weeks Twitch was clamping on so hard that he was cutting off the blood supply.
 The ends of my nipples were permanently white.
-It would take another few weeks, but we eventually discovered the problem - no one had noticed Jack was tongue-tied.
+It would take another few weeks, but we eventually discovered the problem - no one had noticed Twitch was tongue-tied.